The history and origin of the format PDF/A

 We should not expect that PDF/A products will inundate the market.
-It takes considerable knowledge to understand the technology behind PDF/A. Moreover, the user has higher quality requirements with standard-compliant software.
+It takes considerable knowledge to understand the technology behind PDF/A. Moreover, the user has higher quality requirements with standard-conform software.

 The first tools appeared on the market in mid-2006.
-In demand are PDF/A compliant production, PDF/A validation as well as a simple conversion of existing PDF documents into conforming PDF/A files.
+In demand are PDF/A conform production, PDF/A validation as well as a simple conversion of existing PDF documents into conforming PDF/A files.

 As is so often the case when introducing a new standard, many products will be released to the market that advertise PDF/A conformity yet do not actually fulfill the requirements of the standard.
 Expertise for evaluation and reputable providers are particularly in demand during the launch phase.

 PDF/A will not be short-lived.
 The need for a standardized framework for archiving with PDF has existed for several years.
 And: PDF is already being used for this purpose in many applications, with the help of company-specific policies.